fieldtrip/website/workshop/oslo2019/timefrequency.md

 To visualize the event-related power changes, a normalization with respect to a baseline interval will be performed.
 There are two possibilities for normalizing:

 - Subtracting, for each frequency, the average power in a baseline interval from all other power values.
 This gives, for each frequency, the _absolute change_ in power with respect to the baseline interval.
-- Expressing the raw power values as the relative increase or decrease with respect to the power in the baseline interval (for each frequency): active period devided by baseline.
+- Expressing the raw power values as the relative increase or decrease with respect to the power in the baseline interval (for each frequency): active period divided by baseline.
 Note that the _relative baseline_ is expressed as a ratio; i.e., no change is represented by 1.

 Let's first look at the topographical representation of the power changes in a specified time-interval using **[ft_topoplotTFR](/reference/ft_topoplotTFR)**.
 We choose to look at 400 to 800 ms and plot the data with an absolute baseline.